U.S. judge lifts suspension on Microsoft overseas email seizure

-NEW YORK (Reuters) - A judge on Friday lifted a suspension on her order directing Microsoft Corp (MSFT.O) to turn over a customer’s emails stored overseas to U.S. prosecutors.
+NEW YORK, Aug 29 (Reuters) - A judge on Friday lifted a suspension on her order directing Microsoft Corp to turn over a customer’s emails stored overseas to U.S. prosecutors.

 Chief Judge Loretta Preska of the U.S. District Court in Manhattan had on July 31 upheld a magistrate judge’s ruling on the emails, which have been held in a data center in Ireland.